sgtsmall/DMRmonitor/README.md

 - Change logging to include timestamp and add config element LOG_LEVEL
   - Can be DEBUG, INFO, ERROR    I recommend INFO

+- requirements.txt now have some fixed versions (for continued operation with python2)
+- needs libffi-dev libssl-dev

 Over the years, the biggest request recevied for DMRlink (other than call-routing/bridging tools) has been web-based diagnostics and/or statistics for the program.